 - Deficiency of aqueous fluids

-Because the underlying causes vary, treatment methods after diagnosis will also vary according to the patient.
-It is also not uncommon for there to be more than one cause for dry eye.
+The underlying causes of dry eyes may vary.
+Therefore, treatment methods after diagnosis will also vary according to the patient.
+It is also common for there to be more than one cause for dry eye.

 How is dry eye diagnosed and treated?